 Natural Gas

-For natural gas, the applicable Day-Ahead Index price for the gas day in $US/MMBtu is the acceptable fuel commodity index and the IESO will use the values published daily as outlined in .
+For natural gas, the applicable Day-Ahead Index price for the gas day in $US/MMBtu is the acceptable fuel commodity index and the IESO will use the values published daily as outlined in section 10.1.
 If a value is unavailable, the IESO will re-use the last value used by the IESO.

-Market Participants may request that the IESO adjust the index value in to reflect a different location (or index).
+Market Participants may request that the IESO adjust the index value in section 10.1 to reflect a different location (or index).
 The IESO will decide on a case-by-case basis whether it is feasible to adopt an adjusted value, and will consider whether there is a methodology, sufficiently supported by relevant documentation, that appropriately reflects the relationship between the applicable trading hub and the resource.

 Residual Fuel Oil